-Once they have that information, you cross from the left side, where the blond woman below is pictured, to the right side of the room.
+Once they have that information, you cross from the left side to the right side of the room.
 That’s where the test is administered, and there is a party in your nose where everyone is invited.

 After the test is administered, you walk away without your passport.
-The same thing happened when I arrived at the beginning of June, which is always scary.
+The same thing happened when I arrived at the beginning of June, which is momentarily scary but perfectly normal.
 You then have to wait in the area pictured below.
 The wait time can be anywhere from 15-30 minutes.

-Where to Get A COVID Test in Milan
+Where to Get A Covid-19 Test in Milan

-The COVID19 rapid antigen test is available every day, 8 am to 16:00 in arrivals.
-The testing center is located in the arrivals section of Terminal 1 at door number 4 on floor zero.
-On the map below it is located at D4 in arrivals.
-Registration beforehand at
+The Covid-19 rapid antigen test is available every day from 8:00 am to 4:00 pm in the Arrivals area.
+The testing center is located in the Arrivals section of Terminal 1 at door number 4 on floor zero.
+On the map below, it is located at D4 in arrivals.

 A Private Clinic